 An intrinsic part of students’ background is their language ability.
 Not only international students struggle with the language requirement s of university education, many domestic students experience difficulties as well.
 This relates to one of the corollaries of Hulstijn that individual differences in language task performance will be relatively large, also among L1ers, when lexically, syntactically and cognitively more complex language (Higher Language Cognition) is involved (Hulstijn, 2011; Hulstijn, 2015).
 International research clearly shows that low language proficiency can be an inhibitor for academic achievement (Davies, 2007; Elder, Bright, Bennet, 2007; Elder, Erlam & van Randow, 2002; Graham, 1997; Hill, Storch & Lynch, 1999; Read 2015; Van Dyk, 2015).
 Although these results cannot be transferred to the educational context of Flanders without adjustments, the idea that language proficiency is a necessary attribute to study success has recently gained ground in Flanders (Bonne & Vrijders, 2016; Peters & Van Houtven, 2010; De Wachter, Heeren, Marx & Huyghe, 2013; Herelixka & Verhulst, 2014; Raad voor de Nederlandse Taal en Letteren, 2015).
 However, there has not been much research on this subject so far.

-This study will use the results of the language proficiency screening developed in the Encouragement Funds project Taalvaardig aan de Start (TaalVaST – 2009-2016), in which a language screening and follow-up support for first year students was developed.
+This study will use the results of the language proficiency screening test developed in the Encouragement Funds project Taalvaardig aan de Start (TaalVaST – 2009-2016), in which a language screening test and follow-up support for first year students was developed.
 Earlier research on this screening has already found a moderate correlation between the results of the language screening and students’ average exam score in January (De Wachter & Cuppens, 2010; De Wachter & Heeren, 2013; De Wachter et al., 2013).
-This doctoral study comprises of two parts: the first one investigates the internal test validity and focuses on six main research questions:
+This doctoral study comprises of two parts: the first one investigates the internal test validity:

-- Do the test items contribute to one overarching academic language construct (IRT-analysis)?
+- Do the test items contribute to one overarching academic language construct?

-- Does the use of metacognitive strategies correlate with the time in which a student finishes the screening and does that time, in turn, relate the their screening result?
+- Does the use of metacognitive strategies correlate with the time in which a student finishes the screening test and does that time, in turn, relate the their screening test result?

-- How do the screening results relate to the results on the ITNA-computer test?
+- How do the screening test results relate to the results on the ITNA-computer test?

-The second part of the study investigates the effects of background variables (age, gender, SES, home language, school language, pre-university education and the average grade in high school) on the language screening score.
+The second part of the study investigates the effects of background variables (age, gender, SES, home language, school language, pre-university education and the average grade in high school) on the language screening test score.
 Next, the correlation with academic achievement will be examined, operationalized on the one hand as the average exam result in January and June and cumulative study-efficiency (CSE) in January and June on the other.
 Effects of other predictive variables will be examined as well.
-We will use path analysis techniques to not only visualize the effect of different variables on achievement, but also their relationships to each other.
+We will investigate the effect of different background variables on achievement.

 The research questions of the main study are:

-- What is the predictive value of the screening, especially in relation to other known predictors?
+- What is the predictive value of the screening test, especially in relation to other known predictors?

 - Related to the predictive value: can the instrument be considered valid and will it still be valid if its use was to be more high stakes?